 El-Deiry, who will arrive in January from the Fox Chase Cancer Center in Philadelphia, will lead the Brown-Lifespan Joint Program in Cancer Biology and serve as the inaugural associate dean for Oncologic Sciences at Brown University.
 He will have appointments in the Department of Pathology and Laboratory Medicine and the Department of Medicine.

 In his role as the director of the unified cancer biology program, El-Deiry will design, recruit, and lead the cancer biology programs at Brown and Lifespan affiliates Rhode Island Hospital, Hasbro Children’s Hospital and The Miriam Hospital.
 He will also serve as the inaugural director of the Joint Program in Cancer Biology in the Departments of Pathology and Medicine.

 In these roles he will work to develop a basic and translational cancer research program of national and international stature with the goal of advancing cancer diagnosis, treatment and prevention.
 The program will simultaneously contribute to the training of graduate students and postgraduate fellows, including those from hematology/oncology, pathology, and pediatrics.

-“Dr. El-Deiry brings a wealth of knowledge and leadership experience gained over two decades at leading National Cancer Institute-designated cancer centers," siad John Murphy, MD, executive vice president of physician affairs at Lifespan.
+“Dr. El-Deiry brings a wealth of knowledge and leadership experience gained over two decades at leading National Cancer Institute-designated cancer centers," said John Murphy, MD, executive vice president of physician affairs at Lifespan.
 "The model of collaborative research programs, discovery, and clinical trials will mean more options for our patients with cancer or those who are at risk for cancer in Rhode Island.”

 In his role in the dean’s office, he will work with the dean and stakeholders at Lifespan hospitals to catalyze and facilitate collaborative, innovative, patient-centered oncologic research across Brown and Lifespan.